 However there are some plants listed in the Schedule that the offence is only to sell, advertise, publish etc any live or dead wild plant or anything derived from such a plant.
 For example the English Bluebell.
 The following species listed in Schedule 8 of the Wildlife and Countryside Act 1981 are protected against sale, or offer for sale, exposes for sale

-It is an offence for any person without a licence to plant or cause to grow in the wild any plant which is included in Part II of Schedule 9, of the Wildlife and Countryside Act 1981 a hybrid of any plant included in that Part.
+It is an offence for any person without a licence to plant or cause to grow in the wild any plant which is included in Part II of Schedule 9 of the Wildlife and Countryside Act 1981 or a hybrid of any plant included in that Part.
 These schedules include alien plants which may pose a threat to our native flora.
 This would include plants like the Japanese knotweed and Himalayan balsam.
 However there is no offence if it happens to grow in your garden and there is no requirement to control it unless it is part of a legally binding contract or agreement with another party.
-For advise on what to do if you have japense knotweed or himalayan balsaam growing in your garden please go the the environment website at www.environment-agency.gov.uk or the Royal Horticultural Society at www.rhs.org.uk
+For advise on what to do if you have japense knotweed or himalayan balsaam growing in your garden please go the the Environment Agency website at www.environment-agency.gov.uk or the Royal Horticultural Society at www.rhs.org.uk

 However, it shall be a defence to a charge of to prove that the accused took all reasonable steps and exercised all due diligence to avoid committing the offence.
 Under the Weeds Act 1959 there are five weeds that are classed as injurious.
 Whilst it is not an offence to have these weeds growing on your land they must not be allowed to spread to agricultural land, particularly grazing areas or land which is used to produce conserved forage. landowners can be required to take action to prevent the spread of these weeds and enforcement orders can be issued by Natural England.
 Defra provide useful guidance on how to deal with ragwort, please refer to their website at www.defra.gov.uk